gzhu06/AudioDiffuser/README.md

 ## Description

 Diffuser designed for audio using denoising score matching formulation.
 We have included a collection or (re)implementations of diffusion models, together with VAE, VQ-GAN for various audio applications.
-This repository uses hydra-lightning config management which provides an easy-to-use interface for running diffusion-based models.
+This repository uses hydra-lightning config management and is suitable for developping new models efficiently.
-In the application side, the diffusion process can be shared across different tasks, we will try to cover various audio based applications.
+Since the diffusion process can be shared across different tasks, we will try to cover various audio based applications.
-Additionally, this repo can be used as a learning resource for diffusion models.
-It includes detailed docstrings linked to the paper, comments, and notebooks for introducing diffusion models both theoretically and practically.
+Additionally, this repo can be used as a learning resource for diffusion models which includes detailed docstrings linked to the paper, comments, and notebooks for introducing diffusion models both theoretically and practically.

 ## Setup